 Services and Pricing

 Our approach to fees is open and straightforward.
-Rather than charging a percentage of the estate regardless of the work that is actually required, we only charge for the work we carry out.
 This means that you have clear control and flexibility over the extent of our involvement and thus our fees.

 As part of this approach, our services range from merely obtaining the Grant of Probate (allowing the Executors to deal with the ongoing administration themselves) through to dealing with all of the work required to ensure the estate is dealt with in a quick and tax-efficient manner.